jackchen0120/web3-tailwind-nextjs-blog/README.md

 - [How can I add a custom MDX component?](/faq/custom-mdx-component.md)
 - [How can I customize the `kbar` search?](/faq/customize-kbar-search.md)
 - [How do I deploy on Github pages?](/faq/github-pages-deployment.md)

-## Support

-Using the template?
-Support this effort by giving a star on GitHub, sharing your own blog and giving a shoutout on Twitter or becoming a project [sponsor](https://github.com/sponsors/jackchen0120).

 ## Licence